-Fat burn may increase if you workout without eating, but you also risk using muscle for fuel and limiting your exercise duration due to fatigue.
-Understand the facts, then consult your doctor or a professional regarding the best course of action for your condition.
+Fat burn may increase if you work out without eating, but you also risk using muscle for fuel and limiting your exercise duration due to fatigue.
+Understand the facts; then consult your doctor or a professional regarding the best course of action for your condition.

-Intensity is Key
+Intensity Is Key

-Exercising on an empty stomach may be most effective when doing steady-state cardio.
+Working out on an empty stomach may be most effective when doing steady-state cardio.
 However, high-intensity exercises like heavy resistance training rely primarily on glucose for muscle contraction.
 If glucose stores are low after several hours of fasting, your body may break down your lean muscle mass for fuel, defeating the purpose of your workout.

 Exercising without eating first can lead to low blood glucose, which can interfere with your brain function.
 When you eat, glucose levels in your circulating blood rise and are available to travel to your muscle cells.
 Glucose is also available as glycogen stored in your muscles.
 When you work out before eating, glycogen and blood glucose can become quickly depleted, causing hypoglycemia.

 Plan for Performance

 Timing and quantity of food can influence your exercise performance.
-For optimal exercise capacity follow these guidelines: If you eat a large meal, wait three to four hours before exercising.
+For optimal exercise capacity, follow these guidelines: If you eat a large meal, wait three to four hours before exercising.
 For a small meal, eat two to three hours pre-exercise.
 A snack is your best option, eaten an hour before exercise.
 Try consuming a piece of fruit, yogurt or granola before exercise to maximize blood glucose and calorie burn.